 In addition, Wiktor Jaderny, Leon Wanatowicz, and Eugeniusz Szyfner of Mielec risked their lives to help protect Jews during the Shoah.
 All three were honored with the Commander’s Cross of the Order of Polonia Restituta by Polish President Andrzej Duda on March 17, 2016.

-A partial list of other righteous Polish families identified by Dr. Frydel but not yet recognized by either Yad Vashem or another organization is below.
+A partial list of other righteous Polish families identified by Dr. Frydel and others but not yet recognized by either Yad Vashem or another organization is below.

 - Józef Balczeniuk – helped the Rosenblatt family